Employment Opportunities

 Employment opportunities

 The Center for Disability Services offers a variety of opportunities for students and community members to work on campus.
-Individuals are hired as direct support professionals with a starting pay range of $13.35 to $15.25 per hour.
+Individuals are hired as direct support professionals with a starting pay of $16.10 per hour.
 The typical requirement for any position is the ability to commit to a minimum of 15 hours of employment weekly and have a valid driver's license.
 Individuals applying to the Center for Disability Services may be placed in one of the three areas (please specify which area you are applying for on your application):

 1. WMU Senior Day Services